y0nyy/y0nyy/README.md

 ### Yo Wassup! 👋

-Hello, I'm Yony, a 17-year-old developer from Germany.
+Hello, I'm Yony, a 17-year-old developer from Morocco/Germany.
 Welcome to my public GitHub, where I share my creativity and ideas.
-Currently, I am managing several projects, including Strides Development and SynthAI.
+Currently, I am managing several projects, including Synth Sofworks and Saturn Executor.
 Feel free to explore my portfolio for more information.
 Thank you for visiting!

 ---
 - 🔗 Discord Profile